MODERATE-Project/moderate-docs/docs/tools-and-services/lec.md

 <figure markdown="span">
   ![Main view of the LEC tool](../imgs/lec-tool/lec-main-view.png){ width="800" }
-  <figcaption>First look of the tool.
-Each polygon represents a municipality in Spain.</figcaption>
+  <figcaption>An initial view of the tool, where each polygon represents a municipality in Spain.
+Only the blue polygons contain data.</figcaption>
 </figure>

 !!! warning "Currently, only the municipality of Crevillent contains building data."